The main corelab is equipped with multiple work benches, computer facilities, and sampling tools. The wetlab contains a fume hood and DI water.

-|Split core track (Camera, Magnetic Susceptibility)||$50 per day use with technician oversight.
+|Split core track (Camera, Magnetic Susceptibility)||$86 per day use with technician oversight.
 Training and set-up costs may apply – see Technician Time|

-|Whole core track (MS, GRA, PWave, Resistivity)||$50 per day use with technician oversight.
+|Whole core track (MS, GRA, PWave, Resistivity)||$91 per day use with technician oversight.
 Training and set-up costs may apply – see Technician Time|

-|ITRAX XRF core scanner (capable of split core and uchannel samples)||$10 per section plus $30 per hour of use with technician oversight.
-Training and set-up costs may apply – see Technician Time.
-Please email Anders Carlson for further details and pricing|
+|ITRAX XRF core scanner (capable of split core and uchannel samples)||$33 per hour of use with technician oversight.
+Training and set-up costs may apply – see Technician Time.|

-|Technician Time||$70-$125 per hour.
-Rate for training, set-up, data processing, instrument and technical assistance database entry etc. Higher rate may apply for customers requiring CT and XRF scans|
+|Technician Time||$70-$161 per hour.
+Rate for training, set-up, data processing, instrument and technical assistance database entry etc. These technician rates apply for our CT scan analyses.
+Higher rate may apply for customers requiring XRF scans|

-Services are customized to fit your needs, and can include use of hardware, personnel, deck handling gear, refrigerated shipping vans, sample describing materials, and permanent archival in the OSU Marine Geology Repository.
+Services are customized to fit your needs, and can include use of hardware, personnel, deck handling gear, refrigerated shipping vans, sample describing materials, and permanent archival in the OSU Marine and Geology Repository.

-The Paleo-and-Environmental Magnetism Laboratory in the College of Oceanic and Atmospheric Sciences at Oregon State University is operated by MGR Director Dr. Joseph Stoner.
+The Paleo-and-Environmental Magnetism Laboratory in the College of Earth, Ocean, and Atmospheric Sciences at Oregon State University is operated by MGR Director Dr. Joseph Stoner.
 The P-Mag Lab is an NSF supported OSU facility dedicated to sediment magnetism and a resource for Pacific NW, national and international scientific communities.
 Built around a helium free 2G Enterprises superconducting rock magnetometer (SRM) optimized for u-channel samples, it plays a strong role in supporting the the marine geology repository.
 For further information on paleo-and-environmental magnetic services please contact Dr. Joseph Stoner.

 40Ar/39Ar Geochronology Laboratory

-The 40Ar/39Ar Geochronology Laboratory in the College of Oceanic and Atmospheric Sciences at Oregon State University is operated by MGR Director Dr. Anthony Koppers.
+The 40Ar/39Ar Geochronology Laboratory in the College of Earth, Ocean, and Atmospheric Sciences at Oregon State University is operated by MGR Director Dr. Anthony Koppers.
 The OSU Argon Geochronology Lab carries out 40Ar/39Ar analyses services for outside researchers all over the world, operating two noble gas mass spectrometers to carry out 40Ar/39Ar age determinations.
 For further information on 40Ar/39Ar analyses and services please contact Dr. Anthony Koppers.